 The Washburn University School of Law Professional Development Office (PDO) regularly receives information about legal and non-legal employment opportunities.
 Employment opportunities are accessible through Symplicity.
 Please contact the PDO at career [at] washburnlaw.edu if you have questions about any of these positions.

 Students are also eligible to participate in formal recruiting programs, including On-Campus Interviews.

 Washburn Law alumni can also access employment opportunities through Symplicity.

 A non-Washburn Law graduate may obtain access to the employment opportunities by providing a letter of reciprocity from his/her law school.
 See our Reciprocity Policy for further information.

 Law Student Employment Policy

 Although part-time employment in law-related fields can substantially assist law students both financially and professionally, such employment can also impose time pressures that detract significantly from law studies.
-Students enrolled in 10 or more hours may not engage in outside employment in excess of 20 hours per week.
-If a student chooses to be employed more than 20 hours per week, the student must enroll in fewer than 10 hours and lengthen the period of law study.
+Students enrolled in more than 12 hours may not engage in outside employment in excess of 20 hours per week.

 Other Job Listing Websites

 If required for the sites listed below, username and password information can be found in Symplicity under "Announcements."

 Intercollegiate Job Bank at BYU Law School Career Services website.